 The information contained in this document is the intellectual property of e2 Entrepreneurial Ecosystems and its parent organization, the Kansas Center for Entrepreneurship doing business as NetWork Kansas or has been provided by a strategic partner for e2's use.
 Use of these materials is restricted to community or personal use unless otherwise approved in writing by e2.
 The resale or distribution of this material is prohibited without written permission of e2.
 Inclusion of this information in other documents prepared by the user requires written permission by e2 and must include appropriate attribution.
-For guidance and permission, contact Don Macke at 402-323-7336 or <a href="mailto:documents.com/document
+For guidance and permission, contact Don Macke at 402-323-7336 or don@e2mail.org.